GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder

 \subsection{Training details}

-We begin by summarizing the architecture of our VLM, a combination of a vision encoder and a language model.
+\paragraph{Architectural details.} We begin by summarizing the architecture of our VLM, a combination of a vision encoder and a language model.
 For the vision encoder, we use \geoclip{}-DA, with a two-layer MLP of GeLU activation as the projection layers following LLaVA-OneVision~\citep{llava-next}.
 For the language model, we employ LLama-3-8B-Instruct~\citep{llama}.
 For a given diagram and question pair in PGPS, we feed the vision encoder with the given diagram, and then the output of the encoder is used as an input token of LLM through the projection layer.
 The question text is then fed into the LLM, followed by the diagram embedding.

-With the modified training data, we apply supervised fine-tuning on the VLM, i.e., the gradient only flows through the prediction of numerical values and solution steps, not the diagram and text.
+\paragraph{Training approach.} With the modified training data, we apply supervised fine-tuning on the VLM, i.e., the gradient only flows through the prediction of numerical values and solution steps, not the diagram and text.
+During the training of GeoDANO, the parameters of the vision encoder, i.e., GeoCLIP-DA, are frozen and remain unchanged.
+The projection layer, which maps visual embeddings to language model inputs, is randomly initialized and trained from scratch simultaneously with the language model.

-We train the VLM with AdamW optimizer~\citep{adamw} and cosine annealing scheduler with warmp up ratio 0.03 and maximum learning rate $1\text{e-}5$.
+\paragraph{Hyper-parameters.} We train the VLM with AdamW optimizer~\citep{adamw} and cosine annealing scheduler with warmup ratio 0.03 and maximum learning rate $1\text{e-}5$.
 We use LoRA~\citep{lora} with rank 128.
 We set the batch size to 16 and train with 5 epochs.
 We train the VLM with four A100-80GB GPUs for approximately 24 hours.